History of Europe: Germany

 In the German states east of Prussia Napoleon abolished many of the old or medieval relics, such as dissolving the Holy Roman Empire in 1806.
-He imposed rational legal systems and demonstrated how dramatic changes were possible.
-For example, his organization of the Confederation of the Rhine in 1806 promoted a feeling of German nationalism.
-Nationalists sought to encompass masculinity in their quest for strength and unity.
+He imposed rational legal systems and his organization of the Confederation of the Rhine in 1806 promoted a feeling of German nationalism.
 In the 1860s it was Prussian chancellor Otto von Bismarck who achieved German unification in 1870 after the many smaller states followed Prussia's leadership in wars against Denmark, Austria and France.

 Italy

-Italian nationalism emerged in the 19th century and was the driving force for Italian unification or the "Risorgimento" (meaning the Resurgence or revival).
+Italian nationalism emerged in the 19th century and was the driving force for Italian unification or the "Risorgimento".
 It was the political and intellectual movement that consolidated different states of the Italian Peninsula into the single state of the Kingdom of Italy in 1860.
 The memory of the Risorgimento is central to both Italian nationalism and Italian historiography.

 Serbia

 For centuries the Orthodox Christian Serbs were ruled by the Muslim-controlled Ottoman Empire.
 The success of the Serbian revolution (1804–1817) against Ottoman rule in 1817 marked the foundation of modern Principality of Serbia.
-It achieved de facto independence in 1867 and finally gained recognition by the Great Powers in the Berlin Congress of 1878.
+It achieved de facto independence in 1867 and finally gained recognition in the Berlin Congress of 1878.
 The Serbs developed a larger vision for nationalism in Pan-Slavism and with Russian support sought to pull the other Slavs out of the Austro-Hungarian Empire.
 Austria, with German backing, tried to crush Serbia in 1914 but Russia intervened, thus igniting the First World War in which Austria dissolved into nation states.

 In 1918, the region of Vojvodina proclaimed its secession from Austria-Hungary to unite with the pan-Slavic State of Slovenes, Croats and Serbs; the Kingdom of Serbia joined the union on 1 December 1918, and the country was named Kingdom of Serbs, Croats, and Slovenes.
 It was renamed Yugoslavia, which was never able to tame the multiple nationalities and religions and it flew apart in civil war in the 1990s.